-- Exactly why your job will be discontinued; for instance no other comparable job is available in the company.
+- Exactly why your job is ending; for example, no other comparable job is available in the company.

-- Social criteria (age, seniority, familial reasons, disability) – the weaker win, the stronger have to go.
+- Social criteria (e.g., age, seniority, familial reasons, disability) – the weaker win, the stronger have to go.

 Maternity protection (mutterschutzgesetz)

-- From the beginning of pregnancy until four months after giving birth, the employer is not allowed to give notice to the employee;
+- From the beginning of pregnancy until four months after giving birth, the employer cannot give notice to the employee;

 - type of work allowed is restricted;

-- work is not allowed at certain times;
+- work is not possible at certain times;

-- working isn’t allowed six weeks before giving birth;
+- working isn’t possible six weeks before giving birth;

-- working isn’t allowed eight weeks after giving birth;
+- working isn’t possible eight weeks after giving birth;

-- breastfeeding mothers are entitled to special breastfeeding breaks of at least half-an-hour twice a day or one hour once a day.
+- breastfeeding mothers can claim special breastfeeding breaks of at least half-an-hour twice a day or one hour once a day.